Bolivia is still fresh in my mind as we head out on I-64 to get to our next destination: Williamsburg, Kentucky.

 One of the great things about a road trip is that it gives you time to think.
-In the past, when I thought of poverty in America, I immediately pictured the urban poor – children raised in inner city slums amid gangs and street crime.
+In the past, when I thought of poverty in America, I immediately pictured the urban poor – children raised in inner-city slums amid gangs and street crime.
 But in Appalachia, poverty has a different face.
-Whitley County, population 36,000, is a picturesque mountain community in eastern Kentucky – or it would be, if not for the visible signs of economic decline.
-The collapse of the coal industry hit the entire region hard and the railroads have cut jobs as well.
+Whitley County with a population of 36,000, is a picturesque mountain community in eastern Kentucky – or it would be, if not for the visible signs of economic decline.
+The collapse of the coal industry hit the entire region hard, and the railroads have cut jobs as well.
 In their place, a booming meth trade has sprung up, along with the accompanying deaths, drug addiction and incarcerations.

 Where have all the parents gone?

 Almost all of the children here live in poverty.
 The drug problem has left a disproportionate number of children essentially parentless.
 There are so many grandparents raising children that the school has set up a support group for them.

 More than emotional support, what they really need is concrete help.
 Over 90 percent of the children at the elementary school qualify for reduced lunch prices because of their income and for many, school is the only place where they’re guaranteed a proper meal.

 The lack of food at home is particularly a problem during the winter break, when the kids face more than a week without a meal.
 In the days leading up to Christmas, Sherry makes gift baskets for the children, packing in flour, sugar, butter, peanut butter, bacon, eggs, bologna, hot dogs, bread, Pop-Tarts and oatmeal so their grandparents have something to cook for them.

 Aging caregivers – a whole new challenge